voidranjer/openfin/README.md

-# OpenFin Browser Extension
+# OpenFin – Finance Data Importer

-A browser extension that capture transactions from online banking sessions and categorize them based on user defined rules using an LLM.
+A privacy-first browser extension that captures transactions from online banking sessions and categorize them based on user defined rules using an LLM.

 ![Preview](docs/preview.png)

+Self-host your financial data!
+Nobody else needs access to your banking information to anybody else.

+## 🔗 Supported banks

+[List of supported financial institutions here]

-## Key Features
+## ⭐ Key Features

 ### Export